mont266/nemesis-cheerleading/src/pages/docs/coaching-opportunities/index.md

 ---
-title: Competition Teams
+title: Competition Info
-excerpt: In this section you'll find basic information about Libris and how to use it.
+excerpt: Information on our cheer competitions.
 template: docs
 ---

 Before considering any of our competition teams please remember it is a larger commitment both time wise and financially.
-Also, due to COVID-19 we cannot guarantee that we will get to compete this year.

 ## Pricing

-Competition team four weekly payments will be <strong>£20</strong>.
-This works out at <strong>£5</strong> for over an hour of class.
-As well as our <strong>£25</strong> registration fee.

-The registration fee must be paid before your first practice.

-In addition to this, Competition teams also have additional expenses, Including:

-+ Uniform - Cheerleading uniform is usually around <strong>£100</strong>, although we are trying to limit ours to <strong>£50</strong> for this year.
-Our uniform for this year will be a brand new competition T-Shirt, Shorts and a Cheer Bow.
+Competition teams are open to boys and girls aged 4+.
+Competition teams do all performances and competition throughout the year.
+Pre season training begins in August and our season runs to June each year.
+Tryouts are required for all competition team athletes.
+For more information on our competition teams please get in touch.

++ Uniform - <strong>£112</strong>
++ Registration Fee - <strong>£25</strong>
-+ Competition Fees
++ Class Fees - <strong>£20 Four Weekly</strong>
-+ Cheerleading Shoes - Vary depending on brand/size.
++ Cheer Shoes - <strong>£20+</strong>
++ Team Cheer Bow - <strong>£10+</strong>
++ Competition Entry Fees - Varies per competition.
-+ Competition costs - Most competitions are in Belfast/Antrim.
-Ticket cost for parents.
++ Competition costs - Travel fees, hotel, spectator tickets.

 In addition to this, competition teams also require more commitment.
 Please see the attendance policy for more details.